NCMlab/NCMLabOnlineTools/Readme.md

 e.g. fluency and sentence recall tasks

 # Drawing Capabilities
 Administration is designed for use with touchscreen technologies.
 This allows the participant to perform tasks that require drawing. e.g. trail making and figure copying tasks.
+Drawing results are saved as PNG files for visual inspection.
+Components of drawing are also saved for more in-depth analysis of drawing component speed, variability (shakiness), etc.

 # Adaptive Difficulty
 Adaptive difficulty protocols are available for task administration.
 This allows for tasks to adjust their difficulty based on participant responses. e.g. digit span

 # Modifiable Parameter Sets
 Task components load up easily modifiable parameter sets.
 Therefore, the task component code does not need to be modified to change parameter values.
 This allows the reuse of the task component code for multiple situations.
+Parameter sets include different versions of the same test, for instance the Golden or the Victoria versions of the Stroop.
+It is also possible to turn on/off the welcome or thank you screen for a test.
+This facilitates creating screening batteries.

 # Immediate Modifiable Scoring
 Scoring of responses in incorporated into the task administration code.
 The result is that at task completion summary scores are calculated and stored in the database along with the raw data.
 This allows different scoring approaches based on the parameters used for task administration.